jqnfxa/Dungeon/lib/googletest/docs/gmock_cook_book.md

 A technique you can use is to put the expectations in a sequence and insert calls to a dummy "checkpoint" function at specific places.
-Then you can verify that the mock function calls do happen at the right time.
+Then you can verify that the mock function calls do happen at the RIGHT time.
 For example, if you are exercising the code:

 ```cpp